launchdarkly/api-client-javascript/docs/UsersApi.md

 var projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.

-var environmentKey = "environmentKey_example"; // String | The environment key
+var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 var opts = {
-  'q': "q_example", // String | Search query
+  'q': "q_example", // String | Search query.
-  'limit': 3.4, // Number | Pagination limit
+  'limit': 8.14, // Number | Pagination limit.
-  'offset': 3.4, // Number | Specifies the first item to return in the collection 'after': 789 // Number | A unix epoch time in milliseconds specifying the maximum last time a user requested a feature flag };
+  'offset': 8.14, // Number | Specifies the first item to return in the collection.
+  'after': 8.14, // Number | A timestamp filter, expressed as a Unix epoch time in milliseconds.
+All entries returned will have occured after this timestamp.
+};

 var callback = function(error, data, response) {